hexbyt3/PLZA-Seed-Finder/README.md

 - **Other players may report it** as hacked/illegal
 - **You waste time** creating Pokémon that can't be used

+### Why do shiny Pokémon show "PID Type: None" and "Origin Seed: 0" in PKHeX, but non-shinies show the correct values?

+**This is completely normal and expected PKHeX behavior!** Here's why:

+**For Non-Shiny Pokémon:**
+- PKHeX can **quickly reverse-calculate** the origin seed from the EC and PID
+- This is a fast mathematical operation (< 1ms)
+- Shows: `PID Type: Xoroshiro`, `Origin Seed: [calculated value]`

+**For Shiny Pokémon:**
+- The game rolls the PID **multiple times** (up to 4 with Shiny Charm)
+- When a shiny is found, the game **modifies the PID bits** to force shiny status
+- PKHeX doesn't know which roll succeeded or what the original bits were before modification
+- Recovering the seed requires **brute-forcing ~131,072 combinations**
+- This is **disabled by default** to prevent freezing when validating boxes of Pokémon
+- Shows: `PID Type: None`, `Origin Seed: 0`

+**Your Pokémon is still perfectly legal!** PKHeX only marks Pokémon as invalid if seed validation explicitly fails.
+When it can't determine the seed, it returns "Ignore" status, meaning it won't mark the Pokémon as illegal.

+The plugin shows you the seed in the alert message when you load a result - you can copy it from there if needed.

+### Why do different species (like Bulbasaur and Weedle) yield the same seed results?

+**This is actually correct behavior!** The Xoroshiro RNG is **species-agnostic** - a given seed produces the same sequence of random numbers regardless of which Pokémon you're generating.

+**What stays the same across species:**
+- ✅ EC (Encryption Constant)
+- ✅ PID (determines if shiny)
+- ✅ Base random number sequence
+- ✅ Ability slot number
+- ✅ Gender roll (but different species have different gender ratios, so the actual gender may differ)

+**What changes between species for the same seed:**
+- ❌ **Actual ability** (Weedle's ability #1 vs Bulbasaur's ability #1)
+- ❌ **Final IVs** (Alphas get 3 perfect IVs, non-Alphas get 0)
+- ❌ **Nature** (Alphas use different RNG correlation, consuming the RNG in a different order)
+- ❌ **Height/Weight** (species-specific scaling)

+**Why this is useful:**
+If you find a good shiny seed, you can use it for **any species you want!** Just change the species filter and search that seed range - you'll get shinies for whatever Pokémon you pick.
+One good seed = infinite shiny Pokémon of any species!

 ### Why are Shiny Alphas so hard to generate?

 Shiny Alphas require **PID+ correlation** where: